Skip to main content

 Written by Maruša Barle

-Updated over a week ago
+Updated over a month ago

-You spent a lot of effort and time creating a Turtl Doc, and have received first feedback in the form of analytics, but some of the metrics are not exactly where you want them to be.
-Read forward if you want to learn what actions need to be taken in order to improve the performance of your content.
+You spent a lot of effort and time creating a Turtl Doc, and have received your first feedback in the form of analytics, but some of the metrics are not exactly where you want them to be.
+Read on if you want to learn what actions need to be taken in order to improve the performance of your content.

 High bounce rate / low reads and readers